MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 where TERM00033 is the volume specific heat.

-The heat flux of the land surface is treated as a constant heat conduction coefficient (which may depend on TERM00034). ).
+The land heat flux is treated as a constant heat transfer coefficient (which may depend on TERM00034).

 > EQ=00002.